 The involvement of children and young people with SEND and their families in co-production is very limited.
 Although they are often consulted about individual services, their voice is not heard or influential at a strategic level in the planning, design, delivery or evaluation of the local area's offer.
 Consequently, the full range of services available in the area is not well known to parents and carers.
 (4)

-4.3.1 Implement a Sloughwide commitment to participation, including the participation of children and young people with SEND and parents/carers individually, operationally and strategically
+wide commitment to

+participation, including th

+participation of children

+and young people with

+SEND and parents/carers

+individually, operationally

+and strategically